biosustain/lifelike/README.md

 __2. How do I seed the NEO4J Database?__

 Download the `.zip` file from https://github.com/SBRG/knowledge-graph/blob/master/neo4j/data/databases/graph.db.zip and add it to the `db` directory.
 The directory structure will be `db/graph.db`.

+**NOTE** The backup database currently only works with Neo4j version 3.x.x.

 __3. How do I seed the Elastic Search Database?__